Mitch Garver Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.93).
+- The Twins have a 3.91 team ERA that ranks seventh among all league pitching staffs.

-- Twins pitchers combine to give up 160 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Twins pitchers combine to allow 161 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Ryan aims for his 10th victory when he gets the start for the Twins, his 24th of the season.
-He is 9-8 with a 4.33 ERA and 159 strikeouts in 131 2/3 innings pitched.
+- Keuchel makes the start for the Twins, his fourth of the season.
+He is 1-1 with a 3.50 ERA and six strikeouts in 18 2/3 innings pitched.

-- The righty's most recent appearance was on Saturday against the Texas Rangers, when he tossed five innings, surrendering one earned run while allowing five hits.
+- In his most recent time out -- out of the bullpen on Sunday -- the left-hander threw five scoreless innings against the Texas Rangers while surrendering five hits.

-- In 23 games this season, the 27-year-old has put up a 4.33 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.
+- In four games this season, the 35-year-old has a 3.50 ERA and 3 strikeouts per nine innings, while allowing a batting average of .290 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.